-Bexley Council are proposing a number of cuts across their library service as shown in documents before a meeting tonight.
+Bexley Council are proposing a number of cuts across their library service in a meeting tonight.

-Staff will be cut from with 28 out of 68 posts being lost.
+Staff will be cut, with 28 out of 68 posts being lost.
 The cuts would see the main library in Bexleyheath close on Sundays alongside evening closure throughout the week and self service only in the mornings.

 The list of cuts include: